jojozhuang/jojozhuang.github.io/_cloud/amazon-aws/aws-ec2-iam-roles.md

 Unable to locate credentials.
 You can configure credentials by running "aws configure".
 [ec2-user@ip-172-31-93-212 ~]$
 ```
-Attach role to ec2 instance.
+Attach role to EC2 instance.
 Select the instance, Actions->Instance Settings->Attach/Replace IAM Role.
 ![image](/assets/images/cloud/4106/4-12-ec2-attach-role-to-instance.png)
 Select the role created in previous step and click Apply button.
 ![image](/assets/images/cloud/4106/4-12-ec2-attach-role-to-instance-2.png)
-Then, we will see the role visible for the instance.
+Then, we will see the role is attached to the instance.
 ![image](/assets/images/cloud/4106/4-12-ec2-attach-role-to-instance-3.png)
 Click on the role to see the details.
 ![image](/assets/images/cloud/4106/4-12-ec2-attach-role-to-instance-4.png)